joeywwong/pm-zkp/README.md

   -[x] disable transfer button if the money receiver address and amount are not entered -[x] change 'verified' text color to green or red depending on conditions verified or not, to improve user experience
 - [x] Make the credential schemas box as a 'combo box (also called autocomplete in React)' like the token name box in the minting section, so users can choose from some predefined credential schemas
-- [x] Put the mintint and the addition of spending condition function in other pages, and add buttons navigate to them
+- [x] Put the minting and the addition of spending condition function in other pages, and add buttons navigate to them

 ### Database for logging
 - [ ] Save sensitve info (e.g. spending condition 'birthday < 19901231) on DB, instead of smart contract/blockchain, and use request id as the key of the spending conditions

 ### Evaluation
 - [x] Record transaction gas fees in the database
-- [ ] Plot the gas fee statistics, draw some conclusions, show it in fiat, e.g. Euro
+- [x] Plot the tx fee statistics, show it in fiat, e.g. Euro (coin price fetched from coingecko's api)
+- [ ] Write some conclusions for the tx fee
 - [ ] Record proof generation time using Selenium, or record the proof generation time of Privado ID's JS-SDK